[ Printer Friendly Version ] [ Report Abuse ]

-Three days passed after what has come to be known as 'The Ice Rink Episode'.
-I gradually became accustomed to the flow of things, the endless blur of homework and classes and studying that was life at this school.
+Three days passed after what had come to be known as The Ice Rink Episode, and I gradually grew accustomed to the flow of things at Hogwarts, the endless blur of homework and classes and studying that was life at this school.

-The guys were already there, looking tired and worn, save for Aidan, who had a very evil and satisfied smile on his face.
-We made our way over to them, and I plopped down next to Fred and immediately began spooning some scrambled eggs onto my plate.
-Dom, shooting a wary glance at Aidan, sat next to Potter.
+Dom and I slowly trudged our way to the table, where I plopped down next to Fred and immediately began scooping some scrambled eggs and bacon onto my plate.
+Dom, shooting a wary glance at Aidan, plunked down on a seat by Potter.

-Potter’s eyes were drooping closed.
+No one said a word.
+Potter’s eyes were drooping shut.
 Fred’s elbow was in his cereal.

 “Attention!
 I have an announcement to make!”